Ashhas/Mapme/README.md

 ## Download
-Because of the *Google Maps API Key*, there could be a cost for me depending on how many users use the app.
-So I'll keep the APK in [Releases] for a limited time.
+Because of the *Google Maps API Key*, it could cost me if there are a lot of users the app.
+So for the meantime, I'll keep the APK in [Releases] and might remove it after some time.

 ## Features ✔️